 Certifications/Professional Outdoor Experience: "Wilderness First Responder, multi-day backpacking trips, sport climbing indoors and outdoors, and long day hikes (including 14ers!).
 Instructed and supervised Avid Day Camps and School Programs for hiking, biking, climbing, and paddling."

-Favorite Camp Memory from 2019: "Hearing from Avid staff at the end of the summer season that they felt supported and had a blast at the camp I helped direct!"
+Favorite Camp Memory: "Hearing from Avid staff at the end of the summer season that they felt supported and had a blast at the camp I helped direct!"

 Favorite Adventure: "A giant moose walking past my tent during a backpacking trip to Conundrum Hot Springs!"